lli0077/nodejs/readme.txt

-this is a distributed version control system.
+this is a test text.
+good morning!
+if you have money pls give me a little.